Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 Each rule also has a block that describes how code will be generated when a matching macro is invoked.

-Rather than it being a copy-paste, `macro_rules!` works on the Abstract Syntax Tree, an intermediate step of the compilation process where your code has already been turning into a datastructures that represents what your program does.
+Rather than it generating code with a simple copy/paste, `macro_rules!` works on the Abstract Syntax Tree, an intermediate step of the compilation process where your code has already been turning into a datastructures that represents what your program does.

 This makes it much safer and more fully featured that a copy-paste.